AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 That's it!
 Images are now delivered by the Image Component in WebP format.

-Once you activate web-optimized imaged delivery, you may want to also check your dispatcher configuration to verify that it does not block request to the image delivery service.
-More info at [this FAQ entry](#failure-to-deliver).
+Once you activate web-optimized imaged delivery, you may want to check your dispatcher configuration to verify that it does not block request to the image delivery service.
+Please see [this FAQ entry](#failure-to-deliver) for more information.

 ## Verifying WebP Delivery {#verifying}

 Web-optimized image delivery is transparent to the consumer of the content.
 The only thing that an end user will notice is faster load time.

-Therefore to observe the actual change of behavior, you must check the content-type of the rendered images on a [browser supporting WebP format](https://caniuse.com/webp).
+Therefore to observe any actual change of behavior, you must check the content-type of the rendered images in the browser.
+All modern browsers support WebP.
+You can refer to [this site](https://caniuse.com/webp) for details on browser support.

 1. In AEM, edit a page that is based off of the template where you [activated web-optimized image delivery](#activating) for the Image Component.
 1. Within the page editor, select the **Page Information** button at the top-left and then **View as Published**.
-1. Open your browser's developer tools and head over to the network tab.
-Reload the page and look for HTTP requests loading the images and check the content-type of the image the browser received.
+1. Open your browser's developer tools and select the network tab.
+1. Reload the page and look for HTTP requests loading the images and check the content-type of the image that the browser received.

 ## When Web-Optimized Image Delivery is Unavailable {#fallback}

 Web-optimized image delivery is only available in AEM as a Cloud Service.
 In cases where it is unavailable such as running AEM 6.5 on premise or on a local development instance, image delivery will fall back to using [the Adaptive Image Servlet.](/help/developing/adaptive-image-servlet.md)

-Falling back to the Adaptive Image Servlet changes the `src` attribute of the `img` elements in the page-source.
+Falling back to the Adaptive Image Servlet changes the `src` attribute of the `img` elements in the page source.

 ## Frequently-Asked Questions {#faq}
-#failure-to-deliver

 ### Why is there no option to enable web-optimized images in my environment? {#missing-option}

 The feature is only available on AEM as a Cloud Service.
 Running AEM locally or on premise, the Image Component [falls back](#fallback) to using the Adaptive Image Servlet.